 - Funders, policy-makers and lecturers benefit because they can use the Code of Practice as an advocacy tool for good standards in community research, so that people are more likely to allocate resources for ensuring research happens well.

-Download the Code of Practice
+Download the Code of Practice (PDF 156kB)

 Can’t open PDF files?